chrismurrph/cljs-translator/PROJECT_SUMMARY.md

 #### Test Organization
 - All tests use hardcoded forms (never read from files)
 - Tests are self-contained and reproducible
-- 9 tests covering all current functionality
+- 10 tests covering all current functionality
 - Only one test with 'current' in name writes output files
+- **Current tests should NEVER slurp files** - They should only test in-memory translation results
 #### Current Test Coverage
 1. Direct DOM translation
 2. Empty functions